-In a situation where there are many sellers, and there is no interference from the government, it gives rise to strict competition.
-In a market, there exist two types of competition, namely, perfect and imperfect competition.
+In a situation where there are many sellers and there is no interference from the government, it gives rise to strict competition.
+In a market, there are two types of competitions that exist, namely perfect and imperfect competitions.

-Perfect competition is a situation where the price of a commodity is not under the control of individual sellers and buyers.
-Imperfect competition is a situation where either the buyer or seller exercises controls over the price of a commodity.
-There are three types of imperfect competition, namely, monopoly, oligopoly and monopolistic competition.
+A perfect competition is a situation where the price of a commodity is not under the control of the individual sellers and buyers.
+An imperfect competition is a situation where either the buyer or the seller exercises control over the price of a commodity.
+There are three types of imperfect competitions, namely monopoly, oligopoly, and monopolistic competition.

-Monopolies enjoy a significant market share due to the absence of any competitor.
-They can control the price of the product, knowing that the product will sell.
+Monopolies enjoy a significant market share due to the absence of any competitors.
+They can control the price of the product by knowing that the product will sell.

 Competitors are unable to enter the market due to the high barrier of entry.
-The organization can change the prices at their will due to the resources at their disposal and in this way, kill the competition from small scale manufacturers.
+The organisation can change the prices at their will due to the resources at their disposal, and in this way, kill the competition from small scale manufacturers.

 Also Check: Features of Monopoly Market

-Monopolistic competition is that type of imperfect competition where there are many sellers in the market who are competing against each other in the same industry.
-They position their product, which is a near substitute of the original product.
+A monopolistic competition is a type of imperfect competition where there are many sellers in the market who are competing against each other in the same industry.
+They position their products, which are near substitutes of the original product.

-In monopolistic competition, the barriers to entry and exit are comparatively low.
+In a monopolistic competition, the barriers of entrance and exit are comparatively low.
 The companies try to differentiate their products by offering price cuts for their goods and services.
-The examples of such industry are hotels, e-commerce stores, retail stores and salons.
+The examples of such industries are hotels, e-commerce stores, retail stores, and salons.

 The following table will help students grasp the most critical points of difference between monopoly and monopolistic competition.

-This article helps the students to gain a clear understanding of monopoly and monopolistic competition and the key differences between them.
+This article helps the students to gain a clear understanding of a monopoly and a monopolistic competition, and the key differences between them.
 For more such exciting articles, stay tuned to BYJU’S.